 - Language of the content on your website should be in the list of supported languages.
 Every languages is not supported by Google AdSense (for example, currently, English is supported but Hindi is not)

 - Website should have a decent amount of content.
 It should not be freshly made (a website running for a few months will do)

 - Website content must not be copied from somewhere else on Internet.
 Google can detect plagiarism and will reject your application.

 - Website must not have pornographic material on it.

-If Google rejects your application, you can resubmit the application after resolving the issue cited in the rejection email you’ll get.
+In case Google rejects your application, you can resubmit the application after resolving the issue cited in the rejection email you’ll receive.
 Try to resolve all the issues before resubmission because repeated resubmission could get your account blocked.

 A few more important things that you need to know while setting up your Google AdSense account.

 - Remember, Google is fussy about changing your country if you later on want to change your address.
 I had an AdSense account approved when I used to live in the UK.
 Unsuspectingly, I had given my UK address to get the payment from Google.
 Later when I moved to India and I tried to change my address from UK to India -Google refused to do so.
 Google AdSense, at present, does not change address with the new address located in certain countries.
 So, be careful about it.
 In such a case you’ll have to create a new account.

 - You’ll get the payment cheque from Google only after you have accumulated at least $100 in your account.
 You can not ask Google to pay you an amount less than $100 that you have in your account.